flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 author: Ralph Miller
 excerpt:
-  Jenny Poon &mdash; a woman who admittedly likes to tell people hell no, makes little children cry and says the best part of being a business owner is, "I'm the BOSS!"
-But she won't spit in your hair, she'll admit her faults, and she'll go out of her way to make your day.
-Read our interview with creative director and designer Jenny Poon, and you'll see what makes this woman so successful (here's a hint -- she's won several Folio awards for best design, but for her, it's not about the design).
+  Jenny Poon &mdash; a woman who admittedly likes to tell people hell no, make little children cry and says the best part of being a business owner is, "I'm the BOSS!"
+Read our interview with creative director and designer Jenny Poon, and you'll see what makes this woman so successful (here's a hint -- she's won several Folio awards for best design, but for her, it's not entirely about design).
 image:
   url: /images/jenny-poon.jpg
   title: Jenny Poon